deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 Identifying the SYSTEM Process Access Token
 ---
 We will use Windows 10 x64 to outline this overall process.
-First, boot up WinDbg on your debugger machine and start a kernel debugging session with your debugee machine (see my [post](https://connormcgarr.github.io/Part-1-Kernel-Exploitation/) on setting up a debugging enviornment).
+First, boot up WinDbg on your debugger machine and start a kernel debugging session with your debugee machine (see my [post](https://connormcgarr.github.io/Part-1-Kernel-Exploitation/) on setting up a debugging environment).
 In addition, I noticed on Windows 10, I had to execute the following command on my debugger machine after completing the `bcdedit.exe` commands from my previous post: `bcdedit.exe /dbgsettings serial debugport:1 baudrate:115200`)

 Once that is setup, execute the following command, to dump the active processes: